Indications and Usage:

 This may lead to reduced effectiveness of ketoconazole or increased digoxin toxicity, respectively

-Domperidone blocks the action of dopamine.
-It has strong affinities for the D2 and D3 dopamine receptors, which are found in the chemoreceptor trigger zone,
+Domperidone blocks the action.
+It has strong affinities for the D2 and D3 receptors, which are found in the chemoreceptor trigger zone,

 located just outside the blood brain barrier, which, among others, regulates nausea and vomiting (area postrema on the floor of the fourth ventricle and